TheAlgorithms/Algorithms-Explanation/en/Search Algorithms/Exponential Search.md

 #### Binary Search vs Exponential Search

-let's take a look at this comparison with a less theoretical example.
-Immagine we have an array with`1_000_000` elements and we wanto to search an element that is in `4th` position.
+Let's take a look at this comparison with a less theoretical example.
+Imagine we have an array with`1_000_000` elements and we want to search an element that is in the `4th` position.
 It's easy to see that:

 - The Binary Search start from the middle of the array and arrive to the 4th position after many iterations
 - The Exponential Search arrive at the 4th index after only 2 iterations